What Is Sleepwalking?

 For kids who sleepwalk often, doctors may recommend a treatment called scheduled awakening.
 This means you will gently wake your child up a little before the usual sleepwalking time, which can help stop sleepwalking.
 In rare cases, a doctor may prescribe medicine to aid sleep.

 What Else Should I Know?

 - Have your child relax at bedtime by listening to soft music or relaxation tapes.

 - Establish a regular sleep and nap schedule and stick to it — both nighttime and wake-up time.

 - Make your child's bedtime earlier.
 This can improve excessive sleepiness.

 - Don't let kids drink a lot in the evening and be sure they go to the bathroom before going to bed.
 (A full bladder can contribute to sleepwalking.)

 - Avoid caffeine near bedtime.

-- Make sure your child's bedroom is quiet, cozy, and conducive to sleeping.
-Keep noise to a minimum while kids are trying to sleep (at bedtime and naptime).
+- Make sure your child's bedroom is quiet, cozy, and comfortable for sleeping.
+Keep the noise down while kids are trying to sleep (at bedtime and naptime).

-The next time you encounter your nighttime wanderer, don't panic.
-Simply steer your child back to the safety and comfort of his or her bed.
+The next time you see your nighttime wanderer, don't panic.
+Just steer your child back to the safety and comfort of his or her bed.